 Inner Critic– Many of us have a part of our self that acts as an Inner Critic.
 This part’s job is to keep us in line.
-This part might try and make us do things perfectly, it undermines our self esteem so we won’t take risks and it tends to be harsh and shaming.
-Ironically, when you go inside and get to know an Inner Critic part surprisingly, we learn that this part is actually trying to help us (even though it is really causing trouble).
+This part might try and make us do things perfectly, it can undermine our self esteem so we won’t take risks and it tends to be harsh and even shaming.
+Ironically, when you go inside and get to know an Inner Critic part surprisingly, we learn that this part is actually trying to help us (even though it may not feel that way).

 Getting to know this part of yourself rather than fighting it, helps to heal that part and reduces its activation.
 As we get to know the stories of that part and what its job is, then we can develop greater compassion for it thereby reducing its need to continue with its reactions.
 We may even begin to see these parts of ourselves as parts who are trying to protect us, keep us from getting hurt, failing, being ridiculed or rejected.

-Take some time, get to know your Inner Critic and see if it can be transformed.
+Take some time, get to know your Inner Critic and see if it wants to be transformed.

 Trauma Tip #2

 Mother Earth.
 Connecting to the earth and nature on a daily basis is helpful for grounding.
 Many indigenous cultures support connection to the earth as a way of connecting to something greater than ourselves.
 The earth and nature are great reminders about changing states of being and resiliency.
 Just as the earth is constantly changing by renewing itself with the seasons, we too are not stagnant.
 Our moods, feelings and life circumstances are changing too.